rduan1228/rduan1228/README.md

 I am a sophmore at the McKevley School of Engineering at Washington University in St. Louis majoring in Computer Science.

-✉️  You can contact me at danielcranney@gmail.com
+✉️  You can contact me at d.ran@wustl.edu

 ### Skills
 <p align="left">